 c) Modern Technology

-As with all gambling, there is no such thing as a certainty, but Dutching will allow you to minimise that.
-When balancing, and reviewing figures, Dutching can prove to be difficult to calculate on the fly.
-A lot of the legwork can be taken out of this by searching for ‘Dutching calculators online’.
+As with all gambling, there is no such thing as a certainty, but dutching will allow you to minimise that.
+When balancing, and reviewing figures, dutching can prove to be difficult to calculate on the fly.
+A lot of the legwork can be taken out of this by using a dutch betting calculator.
 These are often available through all reputable online sites and can be used to quickly and effectively.

 a) Reduced Win on a Concentrated Bet

-Arguably the biggest disadvantage of Dutching is that it offers a higher degree of certainty for a win at the cost of a reduction in pay-out.
+Arguably the biggest disadvantage of dutching is that it offers a higher degree of certainty for a win at the cost of a reduction in pay-out.
 Even if your biggest earner comes in for you, any profit obtained will have the loss from your other stakes racked against it.
-This means that, often, Dutching is best used on a narrow selection rather than through offering a wide spread across the board.
+This means that, often, dutching is best used on a narrow selection rather than trying to cover as much as the field as possible.

 b) Potential Complexity